sagemath/trac_to_gh/Issue 4580.md

 # Issue 4580: [with patch, needs review] move mpfr declarations to a pxd

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4580

 Original creator: robertwb